Collaborative, Mobile Platform Replaces Paper-based Process, Brings Continuity across Sales, Design, Installation, and Maintenance

 The direct sales team sought to improve its ability to deliver these systems to customers.
 Their manual proposal process was holding them back.
 Each salesperson created site surveys as most system design professionals do: With paper and pen or pencil and a bunch of photos taken on a cell phone.

-“We had to hope we labeled the photos correctly or remembered later where each device was supposed to go after a day of customer visits,” said Jones.
+“We had to hope we labeled the photos correctly or remembered later where each device was supposed to go after a day of customer visits,” said Wasson.
 “Cobbling everything together like this was inefficient and made it difficult to gather all the information we needed.”

 Lack of detail can snowball at an organization.
 Like a game of telephone, less accurate information gets communicated between departments as the project progresses.
 Often the customer tells the salesperson one thing, only to discover that the installation technician is taking a different approach.
 Access control devices get placed on the wrong doors, for example, wasting time and money as well as causing customer frustration.